 Laniwai, Painted Sky, and Mikimiki

-Laniwai means “fresh water paradise” and that is certainly true for the spa at Aulani.
-Disney offers spa services on property for the entire ‘ohana.
-Inside the award-winning spa guests will find 18,000 square-feet of indoor space and a 5,000 square-foot outdoor space.
+Laniwai means “freshwater paradise” and that is certainly true for the spa at Aulani.
+Disney offers spa services on the property for the entire ‘ohana.
+Inside the award-winning spa guests will find 18,000 square feet of indoor space and a 5,000 square-foot outdoor space.

 Spa patrons are encouraged to arrive or plan to stay an hour before or after their treatment to use the outdoor space called the Kula Wai Hydrotherapy Garden.
-It offers private vitality pools, co-ed mineral baths, 6 different rain showers, whirlpool jet spas and the most relaxing time that guests will have on their entire trips.
+It offers private vitality pools, co-ed mineral baths, 6 different rain showers, whirlpool jet spas, and the most relaxing time that guests will have on their entire trip.

 The spa offers more than 150 different treatments in 15 rooms, including couples and family rooms.

-The Painted Sky is a teens-only hangout with frozen yogurt bar, lounge, computer stations, D.I.Y. mixology perfumes, body polishes, face masks, and teen-specific massages including facials, manicures and pedicures.
+The Painted Sky is a teens-only hangout with a frozen yogurt bar, lounge, computer stations, D.I.Y. mixology perfumes, body polishes, face masks, and teen-specific massages including facials, manicures, and pedicures.

-Also nearby Painted Sky and Laniwai is Mikimiki, the resort’s fitness center, beautifully designed, nicely air conditioned, and filled with all the latest workout equipment.
-My favorite part of the room was the huge TV that took up an entire wall, showing surfers, sea turtles, and other Hawaii specific footage.
+Also, nearby Painted Sky and Laniwai are Mikimiki, the resort’s fitness center, beautifully designed, nicely air-conditioned, and filled with all the latest workout equipment.
+My favorite part of the room was the huge TV that took up an entire wall, showing surfers, sea turtles, and other Hawaii-specific footage.

 Dining in Style

-Aulani’s premiere dinner restaurant is ‘Ama ‘Ama, a beach side dinner spot.
-‘Ama ‘Ama serves a unique blend of island favorites that rotates with the seasons.
-Dinner is centered around sustainable seafood, steak, duck and pasta.
-For lunch, they serve hot and cold sandwiches, soup, salads and pasta.
-For breakfast, there are omelets, waffles, pancakes, grains and freshly-made bakery items.
+Aulani’s premiere dinner restaurant is ‘Ama ‘Ama, a beachside dinner spot.
+‘Ama ‘Ama serves a unique blend of island favorites that rotate with the seasons.
+Dinner is centered around sustainable seafood, steak, duck, and pasta.
+For lunch, they serve hot and cold sandwiches, soup, salads, and pasta.
+For breakfast, there are omelets, waffles, pancakes, grains, and freshly-made bakery items.